Acidburn0zzz/docbuilder/README.md

-As this is BETA quality - Please send all feedback to peter.mosmans@go-forward.net -  Thanks !
+As this is BETA quality - Feedback, bugreports and issues are all welcome -  Thanks !

+Peter Mosmans